outde-xyz/website/content/Discussions/2020-01-31_graf_modern_syntax_textbooks.md

 There's enough to fill multiple chapters without even getting all that deep into the math and computation.

 The same is true for parsing.
-Any class on Minimalism will inevitably run into the question how those trees can be built up if processing and production proceeds left-to-right and hence top-down.
+Any class on Minimalism will inevitably run into the question how those trees can be built bottom-up if processing and production proceeds left-to-right and hence top-down.
 That prompts the usual discussion of the competence-performance distinction, and that is certainly a good thing to get into students' heads: syntactic derivations  are not a literal description of the production/comprehension assembly line.
 But it's also a good time to point out that